What is so special about New Dawn Memory Care?

+What is so special about New Dawn Memory Care?

     Safety & security

     The safety and security of our residents is of paramount importance.
-That is why you will find today’s most advanced technology fully utilized to prevent wandering and falls.
+That is why you will find today’s most advanced technology fully utilized to manage wandering and falls.
 While no one can prevent accidents completely, we believe you will be impressed with our use of motion sensors, quiet alarms, tracking systems and fire suppression.
 Our buildings are smoke-free and our policies prohibit the use of known toxic substances in our buildings.

     Only the best need

     Apply for employment

     The first requirement for employment at New Dawn is a caring heart and positive outlook.
 We then provide some of the best training in our field.
 In fact, every member of the New Dawn staff is trained in dementia care and behaviors by the Alzheimer’s Association.
 Ongoing training and education is also an essential part of our program.
 Employees receive continuous training on topics ranging from helping residents maintain their independence to managing aggressive behavior.
 Of course, every employee has a thorough background check and drug screen.
 Hard to believe that every employer doesn’t do this!

     We offer high staff-to-resident ratios and have onsite nurses around-the-clock, every day.
 Our staff is paired with particular residents whenever possible so they truly get to know their unique capabilities and challenges, as well as likes and dislikes.
 Best yet, we encourage you to talk directly to the professionals caring for your loved one.